 Foot fractures are common.
 They may be caused by falls, twisting, or direct impact of a foot against a hard object.

 Foot fractures cause considerable pain, which is almost always made worse by attempting to walk or put weight on the foot.

 Foot fractures are common.
 They may occur in the

-Treatment depends on the bone fractured and the type of fracture, but it usually involves placing the foot and ankle in a cast or a specially designed shoe or boot with open toes, Velcro fasteners, and a rigid sole to protect the foot from further injury.
+Treatment of foot fractures depends on the bone fractured and the type of fracture, but it usually involves placing the foot and ankle in a splint (then sometimes a cast) or a specially designed shoe or boot with open toes, Velcro fasteners, and a rigid sole to protect the foot from further injury.